-1. Exhibitors with Disabilities classes are open to those ages 5-26 by January 1 of the current year, which have been determined to be eligible for special education services by the local school district.
+- Exhibitors with Disabilities classes are open to those ages 1.
+5-26 by January 1 of the current year, which have been determined to be eligible for special education services by the local school district.
 Exhibitors ages 5-19 have the choice to register in either the age specific showmanship classes of their species or the Exhibitors with Disabilities classes, but they cannot register for both within the same species.
-Exhibitors over the age of 19 must register for the Exhibitors with Disabilities showmanship classes and are not eligible to show in any market class.
+Exhibitors over the age of 19 must register for the Exhibitors with Disabilities showmanship classes and are not eligible to show in any market class. - 2.
+Exhibitors with Disabilities ages 7-19 may register for market classes, only if they own their own animal. - Exhibitors with Disabilities showmanship classes will be 3. held during the species showmanship portion of the show, with the exception of Light Horses (See Light Horse department.).
+Order of classes will be determined by superintendent., - Any Exhibitor with Disabilities may designate an assistant 4. to help them in the show ring. - All rules and regulations for the individual species must be 5. followed.